zmatthias/Cycling-OLED-Night-Theme/README.md

 # CycloRoute black

+In this fork, the values:
+- defaultColorNight,
+- shaderColorNight
+- builtUpAreasColorNight
-The values: defaultColorNight, shaderColorNight, builtUpAreasColorNight are set to #000000
+are set to #000000

 Download CycloRoute.render.xml and open with Osmand to import (should appear automatically as an option).